It is a condition that causes too many teeth to grow in the mouth.

 It is easy to diagnose if the other teeth have already grown.
 If they have not fully grown, they will appear on a routine dental x-ray.
 The dentist can also use a CT scan to get a more detailed view of the mouth, jaw, and teeth.

 While some cases of supernumerary teeth do not need treatment, others require removing additional teeth.
 Your dentist may also recommend that you remove extra teeth if you:

 - Has an underlying genetic condition that causes the appearance of additional teeth

 - You can not chew properly, or your extra teeth cut your mouth when you chew

 - Feels pain or discomfort due to overpopulation

 - Having difficulty brushing your teeth properly or flossing due to extra teeth, which could cause tooth decay or gum disease

-- Feeling uncomfortable or embarrassed about the appearance of your extra teeth
+- You are feeling uncomfortable or embarrassed about the appearance of your extra teeth.

-- If the extra teeth are beginning to affect your dental hygiene or other teeth, such as delaying the eruption of the permanent teeth, it is best to remove them as soon as possible.
-This will help prevent lasting effects, such as gum disease or crooked teeth.
+- If the extra teeth are beginning to affect your dental hygiene or other teeth, such as delaying the permanent teeth’ eruption, removing them as soon as possible is best.
+This will help prevent lasting effects like gum disease or crooked teeth.

-- If the extra teeth only cause mild discomfort, your dentist may recommend taking non-steroidal anti-inflammatory drugs, such as ibuprofen for pain.
+- If the extra teeth cause mild discomfort, your dentist may recommend taking non-steroidal anti-inflammatory drugs, such as ibuprofen, for pain.